 After the dive, the proper battle begins.
 Xemnas’ weapon of choice is a series of Ethereal Blades, which are energy blades (well, blades made of “nothingness”) that sprout directly from his hands.
 This set is called the Interdiction, coloured red-white.
 Xemnas is happy to teleport around the arena, launching two main forms of attack.
 First are his combos, and he has really long combos.
 My friend Kyle likes to guard against them repeatedly and make them look preposterous.
-Xemnas also likes using a wall like the Sorcerers, except unlike the Sorcerers, he’ll use the wall to attack you directly (he even shouts “Guard!” as he attacks you).
+Xemnas also likes using a wall like the Sorcerers, except unlike the Sorcerers, he’ll use the wall to attack you directly (he even shouts “Guard!” as he bludgeons you with them).
 Xemnas isn’t very good at hitting you with the walls, so if he ever throws one up in front of you, you can take advantage the fact that Thunder comes down from the sky to circumvent the wall entirely!

 After defeating Xemnas, Sora returns to the platform, and finds that Xemnas is now flying up in front of Kingdom Hearts.
 Oh, pardon me: “Look at that!”
 Kairi shouts, reminding us that she’s here.
 You know, these repeat attempts to pretend Kairi is present and doing things is really no less artificial than it was when she and Riku kept getting blown out of rooms.
 But don’t worry, the game is going to do something just as ham-handed before this is over.

 Xemnas speaks to the moon, pleading to Kingdom Hearts to give him power to kill the others.
 “You can no more be complete without me than I without you.”
 This begins a series of tacky reaction shots from half the characters present, pleading for him to not to beg Kingdom Hearts for power, as though concerned for his safety?
 Well, not Donald, Donald seems upset that Xemnas might become more powerful, but Mickey and Sora sure give that vibe.
 They’re such goodie-goods that I believe it, tacky as it may be.
 Too bad for them: the moon glows, and Xemnas vanishes.
 This is followed by a set of giant door appearing in the air.
 Mickey explains: “Kingdom Hearts… The worlds gave us this doorway.
 They want us to be the guardians of their destiny!”
 Ah yes.
 The worlds.
 Not Xemnas himself.
 The worlds gave you this door.
 Made in the style of Xemnas’ décor.
 After he gathered the power to kill you and wants to do so.
 Definitely not Xemnas!
-I can’t help but notice Mickey’s mouth isn’t onscreen when he says this, I wonder if it was a later dub.
+I can’t help but notice Mickey’s mouth isn’t onscreen when he says this, I wonder if it was added after the fact.
 Present theory: Xemnas did indeed send the door, but the writers realized the cast would have been pretty misguided to walk into a door sent by the bad guy, considering it probably opens into the void of space, just off the sun.
 No, I’ll cave, this hackneyed explanation is probably for the best.

 The game chooses this moment (essentially, after defeating Xemnas the first time) to give you the final Secret Ansem Report, number 13.
 It was written the day before Sora’s awakening during the prologue, and in it, Ansem sets up the finale inadvertently, and apologizes to Riku, Mickey and Sora indirectly, showing deep regret.
 There are also one part of this report that appeals to me very much.
 Ansem writes that there’s one mystery remaining, one not solved by the game.
 This sets up the player to think about this perhaps unanswerable question, probing the mystery well after the game is turned off.
 The question: “How did Xehanort manage to open the door that appeared in the basement of my castle [as mentioned in the KH1 Ansem report]…?”
 Ansem decides there’s no time to wonder now, when everything is reaching completion.